 Take your time to get your custom merch designs just right.
-Carefully refining your designs will have a huge payoff once it’s time to launch your t-shirt campaign!
+Carefully refining your designs will have a huge payoff once you launch your t-shirt campaign!

-- Sell your shirts online through a campaign.
-Set your prices and campaign duration then start promoting your merch!
+- Launch an online campaign.
+Set your prices and campaign length, then start promoting your merch!
 We take care of the printing and shipping, and you keep 100% of the profits.

 - Order your custom shirts.
 Place an order online to sell or distribute on your own.
 Order as few or as many as you need through Supply by Bonfire.